WL-Amigo/waifu2x-converter-cpp/README.md

 You can use this as command-line tool of image noise reduction or/and scaling.

-## Prebuilt binaly-form release
+## Prebuilt binary-form release

 Please see [releases](https://github.com/WL-Amigo/waifu2x-converter-cpp/releases) of this repository.
-There is only for-windows binaly, now.
+There is only for-windows binary, now.
 Sorry.

 ## Dependencies